learning-thing/r3d/README.md

 ---

+## WARNING

+R3D is a work in progress and may have build or shader issues on some platforms.
+You can report them in an issue if you wish, but as long as this warning is present, nothing is guaranteed.
+A release version will be published once transparency support is complete and R3D has been tested on enough platforms.

+---

 ## Features

 - **Material**: Uses raylib’s material system, just load a model and set its material maps, R3D handles the rest.